 An integration and exploration of pedagogical theories and practices in literature for young adults, and writing and language study for the secondary-school classroom.
 Does not apply toward the first 16 credits in English for an MAT degree.
 Prerequisites: ENGL115 and 215.

 Independent Study/Readings

 Studies in various areas of language, literature, or composition under supervision of an appropriate instructor, including regular conferences, and resulting in oral and/or written reports and papers.
-Registration by permission of the department chair.
+Repeatable up to 6 credits.